Concern

 9 board-certified physicians across 4 locations

-This article draws from 5 sources, including NIH, peer-reviewed research, leading medical institutions.
+This article draws on 5 sources, including government health agencies, peer-reviewed research, leading medical institutions.